 Bat Removal & Exclusion

-Although very beneficial to nature, bats can pose serious health risks when they enter buildings or come in contact with people, domestic animals and pets.
+Although bats are very beneficial in nature, they pose serious health risks when they enter buildings or come in contact with people, domestic animals and pets.

 Why Do Bats Enter Homes and Buildings?

 Some species of bats may stay and over-winter within the structure but most bat removal calls come in late July early August as juvenile bats take flight for the first time.
-The inexperienced bats can get disoriented and end up the living space of a home or building.
+Inexperienced bats can end up in the occupied space of a home or building.

 Performing bat exclusions at the incorrect time of year can trap bats inside the structure.
 Trapped bats may die in the walls and increase the risk of human-bat conflict if trapped bats escape into areas occupied by people.

 How Do Bats Get Inside Buildings?

 Here in Massachusetts, winter weather conditions can cause structural damage to buildings over time.
 Snow and ice can expand, forcing building materials apart and creating the ideal entry points for bats to enter.
 It is important to have annual bat inspections to identify any existing or new potential entry points.

-Common ‘Bat Exclusion’ areas include, upper and lower rake boards, soffits, trim, dormer returns, roof and attic vents, chimneys, siding gaps and other areas where the bats can enter the structure.
+Upper and lower rake boards, soffits, trim, dormer returns, roof and attic vents, chimneys, siding gaps and other areas where the bats can enter the structure.
 “Exclusion Materials” specifically designed for the safe removal and exclusion of bats are used to evict and seal bats out of the structure.

 Is Bat Guano Dangerous?